-A clamp is a tool that employs at least one movable grip which can be adjusted to fasten objects together and immobilize them.
+A clamp is a tool that employs at least one movable grip, which can be adjusted to fasten objects together and immobilize them.
 It's a simple concept that can adapt itself to any imaginable project.
-Whether you're working with wood, plastics, metal or assembling anything with more than one component, a clamp exists to temporarily secure your elements.
+Whether you're working with wood, plastics, metal or assembling anything with more than one component, a clamp exists to secure your elements temporarily.
 They compress until you can join your objects permanently or perform whatever action you intend upon them.
-Buying the right clamp depends entirely on the nature of the task you wish to complete.
+Buying a suitable clamp depends entirely on the nature of the task you wish to complete.
 Hand-held clamps suffice when glueing or making minor welds.
-Larger F clamps that can be attached to a bench can stabilize bulky items.
-With 179 clamps of all types available at Buildworld, we're certain we have the tool for your task.
-Please feel free to speak to our representative who can help guide you to the right clamp for your needs.
+Larger F clamps can be attached to a bench and can stabilize bulky items.
+With 20+ clamps of all types available at Buildworld, we're confident we have the tool for your task.
+Please feel free to speak to our representative, who can help guide you to the suitable clamp for your needs.

 Although no one clamp possesses the versatility to accomplish every bracing requirement, you can conquer most projects if you own the following types of clamps:

 G Clamp:Used regularly in carpentry and welding, a G clamp (also known as a C-clamp) appears like the letter G. With a rounded shaft or bar, it holds together items in smaller jobs where the fairly light force will do.
 One jaw rises to meet the other by turning the tommy bar at the base of a screw.

 Locking: This adjustable clamp works like the G clamp except that it has a squeezable grip handle that applies the last bit of force and locks the jaws in place.